pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 | 2           | 2000              | Two seconds            |
 | 10          | 10000             | Ten seconds            |

-# The print block
+# The Print block

-The print block sends text or numbers from your robot to the output pane below your code, as shown below.
+The Print block sends text or numbers from your robot to the output pane below your code, as shown below.
 Each block adds one line to the output.

 {% include diagram.html data=page.img_block_print %}

-You can use the print block to stay informed about what the robot is doing.
+You can use the Print block to stay informed about what the robot is doing.
 For example, you can make your robot print ``Moving Left Wheel`` just before you use a motor block.
 If you see the text but no movement (or movement but no text), then you know something is wrong in your code.
-Since you know where that print block is placed, you can find and fix your issue quickly.
+Since you know where that Print block is placed, you can find and fix your issue quickly.

-You'll see the print block in many examples throughout this guide.
+You'll see the Print block in many examples throughout this guide.
 When the robot is not connected to your computer, this block will do nothing.
 Then your program just continues with the block immediately after it.